zhengqigao/Sampler/README.md

 ## Development TODOs:

-- [zhengqi] Add sanity check from the developer side for conditional sampling function in the ConDistribution class.
+- [zhengqi] Add sanity check from the developer side for conditional sampling function in the Condistribution class.